 Youth homelessness is increasingly visible in every town and city in the UK.
 At YMCA DownsLink Group we have seen a rapid increase in demand during the pandemic, with a 61% increase in young people presenting as homeless compared to the same time last year.
+It is our mission to work towards preventing youth homelessness.

 Walk along any UK high street and you will see the evidence of rough sleeping.
 Why?
 Significant changes to housing benefit, alongside the staggering rise in house prices and rents, means homes, particularly in the South East, are increasingly unaffordable.
 For young people, it’s even worse.
 1 in 5 homeless people in the UK are aged 16-24.
 In the UK, recent research estimates that over 103,000 young people are homeless or at risk of homelessness.* These figures only include young people who have asked their local council for help, so the true figure is likely to be much higher.